Costa Rica Discovery

 Today is your own, so make the most of the optional activities on offer and get out and explore beautiful Monteverde properly.
 Choose from scream-inducing zipline tours and see the sights from a bird’s eye view (if your hands aren’t covering your eyes, that is!), walk above the treetops on a sky walk and cross a series of suspension bridges for some unique views of the forest below, or if you’d rather keep your feet firmly on the ground, why not go on a coffee plantation tour, visit the Monteverde Butterfly Garden, or go on an El Trapiche tour and learn more about the sugar cane, coffee, banana, and cacao farmers?

-Today we’re heading west to the laidback seaside town of Sámara, on the Pacific coast.
+Today we’re heading west to the laidback beachside town of Santa Teresa, on the Pacific coast.
 Once we’ve checked-in to our accommodation and got settled, you can go out and explore the town, or hit the beach and go for an afternoon swim before grabbing a bite to eat in the evening.

-Sámara is the perfect place if you’re into your surfing (or fancy learning to surf), and has an abundance of other activities to choose from, too.
-Why not start your day with a beach yoga session before hitting the waves, then go fishing, snorkelling, or horse riding, take a zipline tour, or brush up on your Spanish skills at the local language school?
-In the evenings try out some delicious beachside food before enjoying a few party vibes in town.
+Enjoy two free days in this beautiful town on the Nicoya Peninsula.
+Santa Teresa is the perfect place if you’re into your surfing (or fancy learning to surf), and has an abundance of other activities to choose from, too.
+Why not start your day with a beach yoga session, then go swimming, snorkelling, or surfing?
+Alternatively, you could board a boat and explore Cabo Blanco, Costa Rica’s protected national park of tropical forest and rich coastline (extra cost).
+In the evenings, try out some delicious beachside food before enjoying a few party vibes in town.

-We’ll be heading back to Costa Rica’s capital today, which will take around 5 to 6 hours.
+We’ll be heading back to Costa Rica’s capital today, which will take around 8 hours.
 We’ll freshen up at our accommodation and head into town for a bit of last-minute shopping before regrouping for a final night out together.